ministryofjustice/fb-automated-tests/readme.md

 * Do __not__ use `sleep`'s.
 Use the appropriate puppeteer methods, like `page.waitFor`
 * Use meaningful assertion messages - this ensures failed assertions communicate why they are failing effectively
-* When adding more complicated tests, or a big batch of tests, run them locally
+* When adding more complicated tests, or a big batch of tests, run them locally, at least a few times
+* Ensure test isolation.
+Tests are already set up to be completely isolated from one another.
+However be aware that forms are sesssion (cookie) based, and therefore stateful by default.
+Where possible, ensure tests do not rely on state.

 #### Testing locally